 Reason 2: We’re professionals.
-We can easily fix all relevant styling differences ourselves.
+We can fix the relevant styling differences.

 Reason 4: We don’t need the detour.
 User agent styling, reset, styling?
 No: user agent styling, styling.

 Reason 5: We know that resets and normalizers are unnecessary because we know that in many cases there’s no decisive difference even when the reset or normalizer is removed.

 Maybe there’s also a reason in that there were working websites before there were resets, or that there have always been successful style sheets and frameworks that did without resets.

 And then there’s the reason that one could, instead of a reset, just link any random style sheet on the Web and then overwrite that one instead.

 Resets and normalizers (and reboots) weren’t and aren’t needed at all.

 Why I, who has not been innocent, am still writing about this case, I don’t know.
 By now I consider it a little quirk or hobby, a hobby to collect the different perspectives at resets and to help understand that the practice is… smoke and mirrors.

 * Note the wording: all relevant differences, not all differences.
 Contrary to the anxiety this may cause, undiscovered pixel differences are not a big deal.